-Discover a new way to enjoy pinto beans with this Swedish Brown Beans Recipe!
-This simple recipe is as easy to make as it is delicious!
-Budget-friendly and packed with protein and fiber, these flavourful beans also make a fantastic vegetarian and vegan side dish.
+This Swedish Brown Beans recipe is as easy to make as it is delicious!
+It requires just basic preparations for a budget-friendly dish with protein and fiber!
+These flavourful beans also make a fantastic vegetarian and vegan side dish.

 340g/ 12oz Dried brown beans – If you don’t have time to prepare your own beans using dried beans, canned beans also work for a quick meal.
 Though you may find the flavor very different.
 You’ll need about two cans for this recipe and may need less salt!